American Model Aarika Wolf Shows Off Bikini Body In Switzerland Getaway

 After touring the Mediterranean for some sun, Aarika Wolf has traveled north to enjoy more mild temperatures — but equally gorgeous scenery — in Switzerland.
 Amid all the fun she is having, the American model found some time in her schedule to share snippets of how she has been spending her days with her Instagram fans.

-On Friday, the model — who is also known for being in on-again, off-again relationship with DJ Calvin Harris — took to the popular social media platform to share a series of snapshot of herself enjoying a dip in a pool, while flaunting her flawless bikini body.
+On Friday, the model — who is also known for being an on-again, off-again relationship with DJ Calvin Harris — took to the popular social media platform to share a series of snapshots of herself enjoying a dip in a pool, while flaunting her flawless bikini body.
 In the shot, the 25-year-old stunner is rocking a two-piece bathing suit that consists of a triangle top with thin straps that go tie up behind the model’s neck.
-Wold teamed her bra with a pair of matching bottoms that sit low on her frame, helping accentuate her full, wide hips while showcasing her itty bitty waist.
+Wolf teamed her bra with a pair of matching bottoms that sit low on her frame, helping accentuate her full, wide hips while showcasing her itty bitty waist.

 The first photo shows Wolf lifting herself up on the edge of an infinity pool in Lake Lucerne — as the geotag she included with her post indicates — in a pose that showcases the model’s derriere, which is further accentuated by the thong she is wearing.
 The pose also highlights the toned muscles of her back, since she is holding her body weight on her arms.